 - Jordan Tesluk

-Answer – For many of the same reasons other companies do not conduct such checks, and because it is not the most effective thing that employers can do to protect their employees from each other.
+Answer – For many of the same reasons other companies do not conduct such checks, and because it is not necessarily the most effective thing that employers can do to protect their employees from each other.
+Criminal record checks may have some utility, but are far from a guarantee of protection.

 To cut straight to the point, the most effective steps any employer can take towards preventing harassment or assault is to have clear and strong policies that address such behavior, provide high-quality training and education to employees on the topic, and maintain an open and trustworthy company culture where disclosures and reports are welcomed and seen as a safe way to gain protection and support from the employer.